KIZI/InBeat/README.md

 * http://localhost:8080/admin - simple administration console and examples

 ## Examples
-All examples can be tested using the minimalistic admin web interafce that is build on top of RESTful APIs.
+All examples can be tested using the minimalistic admin web interafce that is built on top of RESTful APIs.

 ### Accounts

-InBeat supports a usage of accounts.
+InBeat supports the usage of accounts.
 Each account is represented by its identifier (string), status ("verified" for active account), sessionization (number of minutes that specifies length of gap between two interactions to start a new session) and credentials for authentication (HTTP Basic format username:password).

 Create verified account with identifier _INBEAT-TEST_, username and password _INBEAT-TEST:INBEAT-TEST_.
 Admin credentials are configured in (./inbeat/config.js).